smartcontractkit/chainlink-starknet/ops/localenv/README.md

 # note: assumes a folder structure like Documents/chainlink + Documents/chainlink-starknet
 go run main.go build

-# runs the ginkgo testing environment using the locally compiled image
+# runs the go test environment using the locally compiled image
 # note: the namespace is in the first few lines of logging
 go run main.go run